Jobelynz/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11. the 10-mirror_permissions script sets the mode of the file "hello" to the same as "olleh"
 12. the 11-directories_permissions script adds execute permissions to all subdirectories of the current directory for owner, the group owner and all other users
 13. the 12-directory_permission script creates a directory called my_dir with permissions 751
+14. the 13-change_group script changes the group owner to school for the file hello